Nguyễn Văn Cốc

-Nguyễn Văn Cốc (born December 1942) is a former North Vietnamese MiG-21 fighter ace of the Vietnamese People's Air Force's (also known as the North Vietnamese Air Force) 921st Fighter Regiment.
+Nguyễn Văn Cốc (born December 1942) is a Vietnamese former fighter pilot and MiG-21 flying ace during the Vietnam War.
+He served in the North Vietnamese Air Force during the war, and rose to prominence after he was credited for shooting down nine United States Air Force (USAF) aircraft.

 Early life

-Nguyễn Văn Cốc was born in December 1942 the Việt Yên District of the province of Bắc Giang in French Indochina, north of Hanoi.
+Nguyễn Văn Cốc was born in December 1942 at Việt Yên of the province of Bắc Giang in French Indochina, north of Hanoi.
 When he was five-years-old, his father, Nguyen Van Bay (Chairman of the Viet Minh in the district) and his uncle (also a member of the Viet Minh), were killed by the French.
 Fearing further trouble with the French, his mother moved the family.
 Nguyễn spent the rest of his childhood near Chu air base, which kindled an interest in aircraft.

 Nguyễn Văn Cốc attended Ngô Sĩ Liên school in Bắc Giang and upon completion of his schooling, enlisted in the Quan Chung Khong Quan (Vietnamese People's Air Force, VPAF) in 1961 and underwent his initial training at Cat Bi Airbase in Haiphong.
 Nguyễn subsequently spent four years undergoing pilot training in the Soviet Union at the Bataysk and Krasnodar Soviet Air Force bases.
 Of the 120 trainees dispatched in Nguyễn's draft to the Soviet Union, he was one of seven who graduated as a MiG-17 pilot.

 After a brief spell back in North Vietnam serving with the 921st Sao Do (Red Star) Fighter Regiment, he returned to the Soviet Union and underwent conversion training to the MiG-21 in a two-seat Mig-21U, before returning to the 921st Fighter Regiment in June 1965.
 He began operational flying in December 1965.

 On 2 January 1967, he was among a group of pilots who fell into a trap set by the United States Air Force's 8th Tactical Fighter Wing.
 Nguyễn Văn Cốc and four other Vietnamese pilots were shot down.
 All ejected safely.

 Flying a MIG-21PF, Nguyễn Văn Cốc normally served as a wingman.
-He scored all his victories using the heat-seeking R-3S Atoll missile.
+He scored all his victories using the heat-seeking Vympel K-13 missile.

-On June 18, 1969, Nguyễn Văn Cốc was awarded a Huy Hiệu medal for each of his nine claimed kills.
+On June 18, 1969, Nguyễn Văn Cốc was awarded a Huy Hiệu medal for each of his nine kills.
 The end of Operation Rolling Thunder on 31 October 1968 removed him from the opportunity for further air combat.
 In early 1970, Nguyễn Văn Cốc was transferred from operational duties to a training academy so that his valuable combat experience could be put to use in training new pilots.
 Among the pilots he trained was Nguyen Duc Soat.

 After the war, Nguyễn Văn Cốc remained with the Vietnamese People's Air Force, retiring with the rank of Chief Inspector in 2002 after declining health.